 Strengthening Health Systems and Addressing Risk Factors: The current, urgent public health threat highlights the importance of ensuring that countries take responsibility for the health and wellbeing of their populations.

-Our healthy food policy partners, through our Obesity Prevention program, have warned that preexisting chronic illnesses have been associated with increased complications from COVID-19.
+Our healthy food policy partners, through our Food Policy Program, have warned that preexisting chronic illnesses have been associated with increased complications from COVID-19.
 They are providing recommendations on eating and staying healthy during social isolation.
 In Mexico, groups we often work with are sharing information about the increased risk of complications and need to protect people living with diabetes and hypertension.

-Fiscal policies for health, supported by our Obesity Prevention and tobacco control programs, are designed to reduce health burdens while generating revenue for health systems and health education.
+Fiscal policies for health, supported by our Food Policy Program and tobacco control programs, are designed to reduce health burdens while generating revenue for health systems and health education.
 During times of stress, it’s easier to see why that’s important: in Seattle, it was reported that the city would “provide $800 each in supermarket vouchers to thousands of families during coronavirus crisis,” paid for from a sugary beverage tax.

 Our parent organization is the Campaign for Tobacco-Free Kids, which is sharing the information that the coronavirus attacks the lungs, and behaviors that weaken the lungs put individuals at greater risk of complications from COVID-19.
 The harmful impact of smoking on the lungs is well-documented, and there is a growing body of evidence that e-cigarette use (vaping) can also harm lung health.